 In 1990 he authored Land of the Eagle: A Natural History of North America, the companion volume to an eight-part BBC/PBS television series of the same title, which deals with the discovery and exploration of America from a natural history point of view.
 Within weeks of its appearance in Great Britain, Mr. Peck’s book went onto the U.K. Best-Seller List, where it remained for nine weeks (reaching the #3 slot in April 1990).
 The German edition, Im Land Des Adlers (1992) also achieved best-seller status.
 It was selected by The New York Times as one of the best science books of the year.
-Mr. Peck’s most recent book, A Glorious Enterprise (co-authored with Patricia Tyson Stroud), has been nominated for several awards in the history of science.
+Mr. Peck’s book, A Glorious Enterprise (co-authored with Patricia Tyson Stroud), was nominated for several awards in the history of science.

 He has served as a natural history consultant to the Metropolitan Museum of Art, the Princeton University Library, Readers Digest Books, David Attenborough, and the British Broadcasting Corporation (BBC).
 In 1989 a new species of South American frog (one of three new species he discovered during an expedition to Ecuador) was named in his honor.